lnquy/www/write/content/blog/country-code-checking-cantor/index.md

 ### 3. Generic hashmap solution

-A better solution is storing the list of country code in a (hash)map, then in the `IsCountryCodeByMap` function, we only need to check if the `input` is a key in the map or not.
+A better solution is storing the list of country code in a generic (hash)map, then in the `IsCountryCodeByMap` function, we only need to check if the `input` is a key in the map or not.

 ```go
 // ccMap holds 247 country codes as the key.